 What Is the Cost of a Window Glass Alternative?

 Because of their accessibility coupled with rising demand, the cost of glass window alternatives has increased in recent years.
-In fact, there are many misconceptions that the alternatives are cheaper than real glass.
+There are many misconceptions that the alternatives are cheaper than real glass.
 In reality, plastic glass is typically more expensive.
 But contractors say some of the advantages it poses — including serving as a quick option to retrofit a tricky size or having the strength to withstand extreme weather or safety risks — maintain the material’s popularity in home renovation projects.

 The average glass window replacement costs between $200 and $400.
 This price varies drastically depending on the window type, material and customization options.
 A simple, standard, single-hung window could cost about $250.